 Brushing your dog’s teeth is extremely important for preventing the accumulation of plaque.
 Neglecting to do so will result in food particles becoming stuck around the gum line, which if not removed will eventually harden, creating tartar.
 You need to begin brushing your dog’s teeth from as early as possible and maintain a routine to prevent them from getting gum disease, which can become serious if left untreated.

 Dip your finger in something your dog will find tasty.
 This will encourage them to allow you to handle the inside of their mouths.
 Some dogs might not like this, or may initially find the sensation unusual or difficult.
 When able, gently rub your finger on their teeth to get them used to the idea of brushing.
 Gradually move on to dog toothpaste, which is available in various flavours that your dog will enjoy.
-Don’t use human toothpaste, as swallowing this could be harmful for dogs and may cause stomach problems.
+Don’t use human toothpaste, as swallowing this could be harmful to dogs and may cause stomach problems.
 You can also purchase pet toothbrushes to assist in cleaning your dog’s teeth.

 Bathing is an essential way of maintaining your dog’s hygiene and preventing bad odours.
 However, it can be a stressful time for a lot of pet owners.
 Either the dog uses it as an opportunity to play, or they might even attempt to escape.
 It is important to get them used to the idea of bathing from an early age so they will behave in the tub later in life, when they may be a lot larger and more difficult to handle.